hpcaitech/ColossalAI/colossalai/inference/README.md

     - first, `request handler` schedules a batch to do prefill/decode
     - then, invoke a model to generate a batch of token
     - after that, do logit processing and sampling, check and decode finished requests

+### :game_die: Design of request_handler
+Request handler is responsible manage requests and schedule a proper batch from exisiting requests.
+According to existing work and experiments, we do believe that it is beneficial to increase the length of decoding sequences.
+In our design, we partition requests into three priorities depending on their lengths, the longer sequences are first considered.

 ## 🕹 Usage